jrl-umi3218/mc_rtc/doc/tutorials/samples/sample-admittance.md

 ### Going back to the initial posture

 The remainder of the FSM is dedicated to getting the robot back to its initial configuration.
 First, to ensure a smooth transition, we release the pressure on the hand with the `RightHandReleaseAdmittance` until it reaches close to zero force, and then move the hand `10cm` backwards relative to its current position.
 Finally, we use the {% doxygen mc_control::fsm::HalfSittingState %} state to go back to the initial halfsitting posture.
-As we do not explicitly specify the hand motion, there is a risk that the hand could collide with the wall.
+As we do not explicitly specify the hand motion, there is a risk that the hand could collide with the wall while going back to the half-sitting posture.
 To prevent this, we add a collision constraint between the hand and the wall:

 ```cpp
   RightHandMoveBack: